About the study

 • not be vegan

-If you have heredity thyroid gland diseases, earlier history of thyroid gland disease, have other autoimmune diseases or symptoms of thyroid gland disease, the laboratory blood test performed at the Maternity Care Centre must be normal.
+If you have heredity thyroid gland diseases, earlier history of thyroid gland disease, have other autoimmune diseases or symptoms of thyroid gland disease, the blood test performed at the Maternity Care Centre must be normal.

 Since the study means that you can be prescribed a dietary supplement containing iodine, you must refrain from taking other multiple vitamins until delivery.
 You can take supplements of folic acid and iron beyond the prescribed dietary supplement.